GRPO is Secretly a Process Reward Model: Background

-While PRMs are typically contrasted with \textit{outcome} reward models (ORMs)\textemdash which assign a single reward to the entire trajectory\textemdash under the above definition, an ORM $f_{\phi'}'$ is simply a \textit{trivial} PRM: i.e. $f_{\phi'}'(y)=((y, r^{(y)}_0))$.
+While PRMs are typically contrasted with \textit{outcome} reward models (ORMs)\textemdash which assign a single reward to the entire trajectory\textemdash under the above definition, an ORM $f_{\phi'}'$ is simply a \textit{trivial} PRM: i.e.\ $f_{\phi'}'(\grpelem{})=((\grpelem{}, r^{(i)}))$.

-Both the division of the trajectory $y$ into steps and the assignment of rewards to those steps are dependent upon the PRM in question.
-When trajectories are clearly delineated into individual steps\textemdash e.g. via ReACT-style prompting \cite{yao2023react} or instructing the model to divide its reasoning into demarcated steps\textemdash the PRM can simply be directed to assign a reward to each pre-defined step \citep[e.g.][]{li2025process}.
+Both the division of the trajectory $g$ into steps and the assignment of rewards to those steps are dependent upon the PRM in question.
+When individual steps are clearly delineated\textemdash e.g.\ via ReAct-style prompting \citep{yao2023react} or instructing the model to divide its reasoning into demarcated steps\textemdash the PRM can simply be directed to assign a reward to each pre-defined step \citep[e.g.][]{li2025process}.
 In other cases, trajectories are heuristically split into steps\textemdash for example, at high-entropy tokens \citep[e.g.][]{hou-etal-2025-treerl}.

 Although the assignment of step-level reward can be performed by a model with learned parameters $\phi$ \citep[e.g.][]{uesato2022solving}, \citet{kazemnejad2025vineppo} and \citet{hou-etal-2025-treerl} combine Monte Carlo estimation with outcome-level rewards to yield heuristic PRMs that do not require the labor-intensive annotation of\textemdash and are less susceptible to reward-hacking than\textemdash their learned counterparts.
 In cases such as these in which the PRM $f_\phi$ is not learned, we simply consider $\phi$ to be fixed/trivial.